 How does a Content Upgrade work?

-You can check out this blog article of mine (444 shares as I write this) where I use two content upgrades (look for the 2 black rectangles ..).
+You can check out this blog article of mine on audience-first strategies (444 shares as I write this) where I use two content upgrades (look for the 2 black rectangles ..).

-A content upgrade is like a bonus.
+A content upgrade in a sales funnel acts like a bonus.
 If you write a blog post about “How to do SEO Keyword Research”, you could offer your own Keyword Research, which you did for your own blog, as a content upgrade (that’s super helpful & actionable stuff!).

 A content upgrade is 100% related to the content of your blog post.
 A content upgrade is an extension of your blog post.
 And only the people who are interested in the topic of your blog article will take advantage of the content upgrade.